 Hire a Criminal Defense Attorney

 Criminal convictions bring the potential loss of important constitutional rights, including the right to possess a gun.
 These rights are dear, and should not be relinquished without a fight.
-The Los Angeles law firm Manshoory Law Group, APC will provide the dedicated representation you need to fully and effectively counter claims made by the state.
+The Los Angeles criminal defense attorneys at Manshoory Law Group, APC will provide the dedicated representation you need to fully and effectively counter claims made by the state.
 Attorneys are available 24/7 to take your call.
 Contact us for a free consultation.